robbinjanssen/home-assistant-omnik-inverter/README.md

 - `sensor.solar_power_today` (kWh)
 - `sensor.solar_power_total` (kWh)

+### Caching power today.

-> Note: I ran into the problem that my Omnik inverter resets the `solar_power_today` to 0.0 after 21:00.
-This component therefor caches the value and only resets to 0.0 after midnight.
+You might run into the problem that your Omnik inverter resets the `solar_power_today` to 0.0 after for example 21:00.
+By setting the `cache_power_today` config attribute to `true` this component will cache the the value and only resets to 0.0 after midnight.

 ## References